 Target 5–8 programs total.
 More applications produce worse essays on each one.
 Quality beats quantity at every acceptance rate level.

 Apply to the programs that actually fit your direction.
 A student going into tech/VC should weight Stanford GSB and Berkeley Haas more heavily than a student going into PE, who should weight Wharton and Columbia more heavily.
-Fit isn't just about acceptance rates — it's about alumni networks, location, and culture.
+Fit isn't just about acceptance rates.
+It's about alumni networks, location, and culture.

 Include programs at different probability tiers:

-- 1–2 reach schools (Stanford, HBS, Wharton — sub-10% rates)
+- 1–2 reach schools (Stanford, HBS, Wharton: estimated sub-10% rates)

-- 1–2 strong programs where you're competitive (Darden, Cornell, Tepper — 12–20%)
+- 1–2 strong programs where you're competitive (Darden, Cornell, Tepper: estimated 10–20%)

-Why the M7 Rates Are So Low
+Why Are the M7 Acceptance Rates So Low?

 The M7 deferred programs attract the highest concentration of strong applicants.
 HBS 2+2, Wharton, and Stanford are among the most recognizable names in business, so students at top universities apply as aspirational reaches even when their profiles aren't fully competitive.

 This drives the denominator up and the acceptance rate down.
 The practical implication: at these programs, essays and interview performance carry even more weight because the academic and professional profiles in the competitive range are densely clustered.
-Differentiating through your story isn't just strategy — it's necessity.
+Differentiating through your story isn't just strategy.
+It's necessity.

 For a program-by-program breakdown of essays, deadlines, and what each school is actually looking for, see the school guides.
 For help building the strongest application to your specific target list, start with the playbook, or reach out for direct coaching.